OrancheloTeam/oranchelo-icon-theme/README.md

 #####Arch and derivatives

-You can install Oranchelo from [AUR](https://aur.archlinux.org/packages/oranchelo-icon-theme):
+You can install Oranchelo from [AUR](https://aur.archlinux.org/packages/oranchelo-icon-theme-git):

-    yaourt oranchelo-icon-theme
+    yaourt oranchelo-icon-theme-git

 #####Fedora and RPM-based